 Green Bay Road was backed by the feds in anticipation of military need in 1832.
 What became known as the Army Trail followed the route used by troops in the 1832 Black Hawk uprising from Chicago to Beloit along an old trail that crossing the Des Plaines at Maywood.
 From Maywood it passed into the southeast corner of modern Addison Township, Du Page County, a mile or so northeast of Elmhurst, crossed Salt Creek at the village of Addison, and passed on through Bloomingdale to the crossing of the Fox River south of Elgin.

 The region’s flatness recommended it to road builders, but its lowness did not.
 Vast tracts were ill drained, lying only a few feet above Lake Michigan’s mean water level.
-When they could, the Native Americans sensibly traversed the region atop the ridges that carried them above the muck, most of this higher ground consisted of moraines and former beaches that had been stranded by the receding of the glacial lake that once covered the region.
-On the North Shore, Ridge Road in Wilmette and Ridge Avenue in Evanston are literal reminders of this frontier-era road planning.
+When they could, the Native Americans sensibly traversed the region atop the ridges that carried them above the muck, most of them moraines and former beaches that had been stranded by the receding of the glacial lake that once covered the region.
+On the North Shore, Ridge Road in Wilmette and Ridge Avenue in Evanston are literal reminders of this frontier-era road network.

-Nature’s elevated highways didn’t go everywhere people needed to go, alas, and as Chicago grew into a regional trading center, the need to move goods to and from the city reliably in all seasons took on a new urgency.
+Nature’s elevated highways didn’t go everywhere people needed to go, alas, and as Chicago grew into a regional trading center, the need to move goods to and from the city on the shortest as well as the driest routes in all seasons took on a new urgency.
 Various expedients were tried, from ditching the roadside (to drain the road surface) to graveling.
 None worked well, and most did not work at all.

-The new road worked well—and made enough money—that others were commissioned.
+The new road worked well—and made enough money—that in 1850 it was extended to the settlement now known as Hinsdale, and thereafter to Naperville and new ones were commissioned.
 In 1849, crews built the Northwest Plank Road along the trail known (for its destination) as the Milwaukee Trace; that plank road became today’s Milwaukee Avenue.
 It was built to carry the wagons of produce farmers and dairymen from the city’s northwest outskirts to Chicago’s Randolph Street market; the planks also bore stagecoaches three times a week loaded with passengers, packages, and mail.
 The Lockport, Plainfield, and Yorkville Plank Road connected those points; the Oswego-Indiana Plank Road ran through Plainfield.

-In 1850, the Southwestern Plank Road was extended to the settlement now known as Hinsdale, and thereafter to Naperville.
 Plank roads led from Naperville southwest to Oswego and northwest to Sycamore in the valley of the Kishwaukee.
 In 1851 the Southern Plank Road was constructed along the lines of State Street and Vincennes Avenue as far as 83rd Street.
 In 1854 the Blue Island Plank Road carried travelers along Western Avenue to Blue Island Avenue.
-The future for the region’s oaks was looking grim.
+The future for the region’s trees was looking grim.